Berlin truck's braking system 'may have saved lives'

 Twelve people were killed and at least 48 more injured when attacker Anis Amri plowed through an open-air Christmas market on the evening of December 19.

-The truck came to a halt within 80 meters (87 yards), reports by German media outlets NDR, WDR and Süddeutsche Zeitung said Wednesday, because the automatic braking system sensed an impact and applied the brakes.
+The truck came to a halt, preventing further destruction, reports by German media outlets NDR, WDR and Süddeutsche Zeitung said Wednesday, because the automatic braking system sensed an impact and applied the brakes.

-A spokesman for the truck manufacturer, Scania, confirmed to CNN that the vehicle used in the attack -- a Scania R 450 semi-trailer -- was fitted with an automatic braking system, as required under EU regulations passed in 2012 for all trucks exceeding a certain size.
+A spokesman for the truck manufacturer, Scania, confirmed to CNN that the vehicle used in the attack -- a Scania R450 semi-trailer -- was fitted with an automatic braking system, as required under EU regulations passed in 2012 for all trucks exceeding a certain size.

 A black box-style system which records truck movements, speed, and driver activity is also required.